 Location: 3000 North Meridian Street, Indianapolis

 It’s no surprise that the Children’s Museum of Indianapolis tops the list of things to do in Indianapolis with kids.
 It’s the largest children’s museum in the world, and you can easily spend an entire day exploring here.
-Consistently ranked by number 1 by USA Today as one of America’s top museums, my kids grew up here.
+Consistently ranked number 1 by USA Today as one of America’s top museums, my kids grew up here.
 When they were babies, we could spend hours just in Play Escape.
 I loved how they could crawl safely in the baby zone while I caught a breather.
 (Pro-parent bonus: There are even private breastfeeding rooms inside Play Escape.
 It made those early days so much easier.)

 Now that my kids are a little older, their absolute favorite is the simulated elevator ride called the “Treasures Transport” inside the National Geographic Treasures of the Earth exhibit.
-It’s on the first floor and feels just like you’re descending into a real dig site!
+It’s on the first floor and feels just like you’re descending into a real dig site.
 They still talk about it every time we go.

 Insider Tip: